LAMP Course Descriptions

 L316 is a IU College of Arts and Sciences Education (CASE) Natural & Mathematical Sciences (CASE N&M) distribution course; also only available to students who are admitted to the LAMP honors certificate program.
 Students are strongly encouraged to complete the following courses before enrolling in L316:

 - ECON E202 or ECON S202

 - BUS-A200 (or both BUS A100 and BUS A201)

 - BUS K201 or CSCI A110

-LAMP X298 is a unique career-development class.
+LAMP X298 is a unique career-development class only available to students who are admitted to the LAMP honors certificate program.
 It is taken during the spring semester of a student's first year in LAMP.
 An exercise in self-exploration and professional analysis, X298 covers both personal and professional development.
 The course explores the professional and economic environment students enter after graduation, and helps students nurture their passions—and develop the strengths, aptitudes, and skills necessary to meet the challenges that await them.
 LAMP students leave this course with the resources to further investigate their interests and better manage their personal long-term career development.

-LAMP L416 is LAMP's senior-level topical seminar.
+LAMP L416 is LAMP's senior-level topical seminar restricted to students who are admitted to the LAMP honors certificate program.
 The class enrolls no more than 25 LAMP students.
 It is primarily discussion-based, and explores a specific issue, question, or problem concerning the relationship between business and society, broadly defined.
 The course fulfills the IU College of Arts and Sciences Education (CASE) Intensive Writing requirement and counts toward the Hutton Honors College general honors certificate.
 Topics for L416 vary by instructor and year.
 Instructors come from both the IU Kelley School of Business and the College.